mjdecker/My-Portfolio/README.md

     it is not recommended that this code be copied or used by students for such assignments.
     This code is NOT published with the intent of allowing future students to copy.

-If you like the look of the code within my repository, and are a recruitor for a company, please
-	take a look at the For-Recruiters folder in the repository.

 If you need to contact the developer of this code, email samteague2016@gmail.com